The State of Web Accessibility in 2024 (Research Report)

 Great Britain, the United States, Ecuador, Spain, and Argentina were some of the countries that stood out from the rest.
 However, only a handful of countries had an acceptable accessibility score overall, so further compliance is required across most countries.

 Breaking the scores down per continent, we can see that America, Europe, Oceania, and Africa have some of the higher average accessibility scores.
+North America showed an average score of 63/100, Europe 62/100, Oceania 63/100, and Africa 64/100.

-average accessibility compliance score per continent
+map showing average web accessibility score per continent

 When we look at accessibility laws across the world, the United States and the European Union stand out in terms of awareness and the strict implementation of these standards, so it makes sense that the countries mentioned above have some of the better accessibility scores.